Skip to content

 The SYNTH tab in the standalone macOS app

 Unlike the GRAIN tab โ€” where every knob edits one layer at a time โ€” most of the SYNTH panels drive a single shared engine.
 The Sub Oscillator, VCA envelope, Filter envelope, and Glide are global: they are mounted in the UI via Layer 1's parameters and any change applies to both layers.
 The two Spectral columns are genuinely per-layer โ€” Layer 1 and Layer 2 each have an independent Spectral Array Oscillator.
-Only Root 1 and Root 2 under MIDI are genuinely independent per layer.
+Only Root 1 and Root 2 are genuinely independent per layer.

 Spectral panel (Spectral Array Oscillator)